dennismoha/Pamoja_shopping_cart_demo/README.md

-# Pamoja_shopping_cart_demo
-# Introduction project for my pamoja youth students.
+# Pamoja_shopping_cart_demo.
+Introduction project for my pamoja youth students.

-# How to Install ?
+ How to Install ?
-# clone the repo
+clone the repo
-# run npm Install
+ run npm Install
-# Configure the neccessary mongoose database
+ Make sure mongodb is started.